TBD54566975/technical-proposals/tp26/README.md

 2. We must standardize how one entity to requests access to another entity's resources.
 If we do not define this, we risk each app defining their own access-request pattern with no interoperability between apps.

 ### PermissionsGrant
 `PermissionsGrant` explicitly gives an external entity the ability to send a DWN message within some `scope`; further restrictions are defined in the `conditions` property.
 To use a `PermissionsGrant`, the external entity must include the CID of the relevant `PermissionsGrant` in the `permissionsGrantId` field of each message's `authorization`.
-The grant is active until its `expiresAt` time or until a `PermissionsRevoke` is affected.
+The grant is active until its `dateExpires` time or until a `PermissionsRevoke` is affected.

 ### PermissionsRevoke
 Who can revoke a grant?
 In the immediate term, a grant can be revoked by the DID in the `grantedBy` field or by the DWN owner.
 In a separate TP about delegation we will elaborate on more complex answers to this question.